thma/LtuPatternFactory/README.md

 includes _ _                = False
 ```

-In AspectJ modifications to a program are described using a notion of advice.
+In AspectJ aspect oriented extensions to a program are described using the notion of advices.
 We follow the same design here: each advice includes a pointcut to specify the join points at which the
-advice should be used, and a statement, to specify
-the action that should be performed.
+advice should be used, and a statement to specify the action that should be performed at each matching join point.

 In AspectPascal we only support two kinds of advice: `Before`, which will be executed on entry to a join point, and
 `After` which will be executed on the exit from a join point: